episerver/netcore-preview/README.md

 ---

-## Compiled Views for Shell Modules
+## Compiled views for shell modules

-For addon developers, we have added a default location expander that will look for compiled views in a certain location or based on configuration value.
+For add-on developers, we have added a default location expander that will look for compiled views in a certain location or based on configuration value.
   1.  /{ShellModuleName}/Views/
   2. The folder defined in the module.config viewFolder attribute on module element.

 ---

-## Find Preview
+## Search & Navigation (formerly Find) preview

-To use the update find packages you will need configure the net 5 version in startup file.
+To use the updated Find packages you will need to configure the .NET 5 version in the Startup file.

 ```
 services.Configure<FindUIOptions>(x => x.ClientSideResourceBaseUrl = "https://stage.dl.episerver.net/$version$/");